George Engel: Death

 Engel was hanged with three others of the condemned on November 11, 1887.
 His last words were "Hurrah for anarchy!"
+His execution during the Haymarket affair helped result in the date chosen for International Workers' Day.

 Engel was buried, in a plot marked since 1893 by the Haymarket Martyrs Monument, in the Waldheim Cemetery (now Forest Home Cemetery) in Forest Park, Illinois.